Contents

 If the loss occurs out of hours contact the out of hours on call director and implement the following procedure:

 All areas should have a specific standard operating procedure for managing these prescriptions, which will contain the details on how these standards will be carried out.
-Please refer to the management of medicines on hazel, hawthorn and magnolia wards SOP.
+Please refer to the following links depending on the area of work.

 Document control